typesense/typesense-website/docs-site/content/guide/typesense-cloud/team-accounts.md

 By default, all members of your team have Administrator access.
 But you can [customize access roles and permissions](./role-based-access-control-admin-dashboard.md) for each user from your team's account page.

+## Using Single Sign-on based Auth

+When you sign up via [Email/Password-based Auth](#using-emailpassword-based-auth) and create a team, you can set up any SAML-based SSO platform to be the identity provider for that team.

+Read this dedicated guide about [setting up Single Sign-on](./single-sign-on.md) for more information.